 Our expertise

-We specialize in isolating extracellular vesicles from various sources, including cell cultures, organoids, bacteria, and body fluids.
+We specialize in isolating extracellular vesicles (EVs) from various sources, including cell cultures, organoids, bacteria, and body fluids.
 Our approach utilizes advanced Tangential Flow Filtration (TFF) techniques with the TFF Easy device, complemented by size-exclusion chromatography (SEC).
-This methodology allows us to obtain extracellular vesicles of the highest purity and integrity, suitable for subsequent analytical purposes or characterization using a range of biochemical and molecular biology techniques.
+This methodology allows us to obtain EVs of the highest purity and integrity, suitable for subsequent analytical purposes or characterization using a range of biochemical and molecular biology techniques.

-Characterizing EVs can be a complex process, and we often use combination of following techniques to obtain a comprehensive understanding of their properties and functions.
+Characterizing EVs can be a complex process, and we often use a combination of the following techniques to obtain a comprehensive understanding of their properties and functions.

 Dynamic Light Scattering (DLS): DLS measures the size distribution of EVs by analyzing how they scatter light as they move in a liquid.
 It provides information about the size distribution of vesicles.

-Nanoparticle Tracking Analysis (NTA): NTA tracks individual EVs by analyzing the Brownian motion.
+Nanoparticle Tracking Analysis (NTA): NTA tracks individual EVs by analyzing their Brownian motion.
 It provides information about size distribution and concentration in certain size-ranges.

-NanoAnalyzer, nano-flow cytometry (nFCM): NanoFCM enables us multi-parameter analysis, simultaneously measure particle concentration, size distribution, and biochemical properties of individual EVs.
-This level of detail is crucial, especially when studying complex and heterogeneous populations of nanoparticles such as small EVs.
+Flow NanoAnalyzer, nano-flow cytometry (nanoFCM): NanoFCM enables us multi-parameter analysis, to simultaneously measure particle concentration, size distribution, and biochemical properties of individual EVs.
+This level of detail is crucial, especially when studying complex and heterogeneous populations of nanoparticles, such as small EVs.

-Fluorophore staining and membrane dye labelling: we use membrane dyes that selectively label EV membranes and fluorescent dyes which specifically bind to nucleic acids (RNA/DNA) present within the EVs.
+Fluorophore staining and membrane dye labeling: We use membrane dyes that selectively label EV membranes and fluorescent dyes which specifically bind to nucleic acids (RNA/DNA) present within the EVs.

-Fluorescence analysis: After labelling the EVs with membrane dyes and staining them with fluorophores for concentration measurement, we analyse the samples using a flow cytometer or fluorescence microscope.
-Fluorescence microscopy allows detection of single EVs in real-time, tracking their interaction and uptake within living cells
+Fluorescence analysis: After labeling the EVs with membrane dyes and staining them with fluorophores for concentration measurement, we analyze the samples using a flow cytometer or fluorescence microscope.
+Fluorescence microscopy allows detection of single EVs in real time, tracking their interaction and uptake within living cells.

-Transmission Electron Microscopy (TEM): TEM allows for direct visualization of EVs at nanoscale resolution, providing information about their shape and morphology.
-Core facility for (TEM) microscopy at University Medical Centre – Freiburg led by Dr. Martin Helmstädter." offers state-of-the-art TEM services for comprehensive EV analysis.
+Transmission Electron Microscopy (TEM): TEM allows for direct visualization of EVs at nanometer resolution, providing information about their shape and morphology.
+We work with the Core Facility for Electron Microscopy (EMcore) at the Medical Center – University of Freiburg led by Dr. Martin Helmstädter, which offers state-of-the-art TEM services for comprehensive EV analysis.

-Bead-assisted flow cytometry: used to detect surface proteins on extracellular vesicles by employing fluorescently labelled antibodies specific to the surface proteins on of EVs.
+Bead-assisted flow cytometry: It is used to detect surface proteins on EVs by employing fluorescently labeled antibodies specific to the surface proteins of EVs.

-Immunocytochemistry/Immunofluorescence: involves labelling EVs with fluorescently labelled antibodies specific to surface proteins of interest.
+Immunocytochemistry/Immunofluorescence: It involves labeling EVs with fluorescently labeled antibodies specific to surface proteins of interest.

-Multiplex protein profiling assays: utilized for the detection of surface proteins on extracellular vesicles (EVs), enabling the simultaneous detection and quantification of multiple proteins within a single sample, offering a comprehensive approach to studying the protein composition of EVs.
+Multiplex protein profiling assays: They are utilized for the detection of surface proteins on EVs, enabling the simultaneous detection and quantification of multiple proteins within a single sample, offering a comprehensive approach to studying the protein composition of EVs.

-MSD Assays - multiplex kits, flow cytometry kits for human EV which can detect up to 37 EV markers and 2 controls.
+Meso Scale Discovery (MSD) assays - Multiplex Assay Kits: We use flow cytometry kits for human EV which can detect up to 37 EV markers and 2 controls.

 2. Total protein analysis

-Western Blotting: WB is used to detect specific proteins on the surface or within EVs, helping to identify their origin and cargo.
+Western blotting (WB): WB is used to detect specific proteins on the surface or within EVs, helping to identify their origin and cargo.

-Mass Spectrometry: Mass spectrometry is used to analyze the protein composition of EVs in a high-throughput manner, providing detailed information about their cargo.
+Mass spectrometry (MS): Mass spectrometry is used to analyze the protein composition of EVs in a high-throughput manner, providing detailed information about their cargo.
+We work with the Proteomics Platform – Core Facility (ProtCF) at the Medical Center – University of Freiburg.

-Protein arrays (Sciomics Gmb) are used to characterize surface proteins and cytokine content of EVs.
+Protein arrays (Sciomics GmbH) are used to characterize surface proteins and cytokine content of EVs.

-ELISA “enzyme-linked immunosorbent assay captures, detects, characterizes, and quantifies extracellular vesicles (EVs)/exosomes in human body fluids and cell culture supernatants.
+Enzyme-linked immunosorbent assay (ELISA): ELISA captures, detects, characterizes, and quantifies EVs/exosomes in human body fluids and cell culture supernatants.

-Lipidomics: Lipidomic analysis can identify and quantify the lipid species present in EV membranes, providing insights into their lipid composition.
+Lipidomics: Lipidomic analysis can identify and quantify the lipid species present in EV membranes, providing insight into their lipid composition.

 Group Leader